build-on-aws/content/posts/build-generative-ai-applications-with-amazon-bedrock/index.md

 **Monitoring:** You monitor token consumption by instrumenting [custom metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html).
 You add any additional context that can help you understand and manage performance, such as the model name and the tenant context.
 In addition, consider the [quota monitoring](https://aws.amazon.com/solutions/implementations/quota-monitor/) solution.

-## Generative AI Advanced Workflow
+## Generative AI Advanced Workflow Application

 As you build AI applications, you may start with simple model interactions.
 However, your user journey may have multiple steps that benefit from AI.
 You may require advanced, multi-step and parallel processes integrating with various systems.
 For example, a content creation tool can invoke variation of prompts in parallel.
 Leveraging the creativity of generative models, they generate multiple outputs for users to select.
 These outputs can be further improved through additional prompts and operations.

-![AWS reference architecture for an advanced generative AI workflow application](./images/image%205.png)

-Consider additional elements:
+![AWS reference architecture for an advanced generative AI workflow application](./images/image%205.png) Consider additional elements:

 **Orchestration:** In the infrastructure layer, you can orchestrate a workflow with event-driven services such as [Amazon EventBridge](https://aws.amazon.com/eventbridge/) and [AWS Step Functions](https://aws.amazon.com/step-functions/).
 In the application layer, tools such as LangChain support [chains](https://js.langchain.com/docs/modules/chains/) and [agents](https://js.langchain.com/docs/modules/agents/).